aspnetzero/documents/blog-posts/en/integrating-elsa-with-asp.net-zero.md

 }
 ```

-There is one additions here;
+There are two additions here;

 1. `app.UseHttpActivities();` this line allows Elsa to handle HTTP request and execute if there are any workflows related to HTTP activities.
+2. `endpoints.MapFallbackToPage("/_Host");` this line redirects all not found requests to `_Host.cshtml` page which we will create in the next section.
+This page will contain Elsa Dashboard source code.

 ### Elsa Controllers

 By default Elsa controllers are not registered in ASP.NET Zero's dependency injection system.
-In order to do that, we must register Elsa Conrollers as shown below in the Initialize method of the Host Web Module;
+In order to do that, we must register Elsa Conrollers as shown below in the Initialize method of the MVC Wed Module;

 ```c#
 public override void Initialize()